WarlockAlan/WarlockAlan.github.io/source/_posts/Principles of Economics(chapter9).md

 * Tariff is a tax on import.
 * Tariff has no effect for a exporting country.
-* D and E in this diagram represent the deadweight loss from the tariff.
+* D and F in this diagram represent the deadweight loss from the tariff.

 ### Definitions